Nine strategies to speed up the sales process

 By Andrew Sobel and Olivier Jacob

-How long is your sales cycle?
-How many months does it take to go from the first meeting to a paid engagement?
+How long does your sales cycle last?
+How many months does it take to go from the first meeting to a paid commitment?
 Your answer will probably be, "It depends!"
-But regardless of your answer, you probably want your sales process to go faster.
+But whatever your answer, you probably want your sales process to go faster.

-Over the past decade, many of my clients report that, especially when dealing with large companies, sales cycles have become longer.
-A medium-sized project or engagement may now require a six to nine month sales cycle.
-A very large project or transaction, such as a major outsourcing contract, can take a year or more to close.
-This is especially true if you have been involved from the beginning and have worked collaboratively with your client to develop or shape the initiative.
+Over the past decade, many of my customers report that, especially when dealing with large companies, sales cycles have become longer.
+A medium-sized project or engagement may now require a sales cycle of six to nine months.
+A very large project or transaction, such as a major outsourcing contract, can take a year or more to conclude.
+This is particularly true if you've been involved from the outset and worked with your customer to develop or shape the initiative.

 On the other hand, reactive projects, where you react to a customer request (perhaps procurement) and are brought in at the very END of the customer's planning process, can sometimes be sold very quickly.
-If it's a relational customer who trusts you and just calls you and says, "Let's go," that's very positive.
-But if you're constantly reacting to small, last-minute requests where you're not able to define the scope of the solution, that's not so good.
+If it's a relationship customer who trusts you and simply calls you up and says: "Let's go", that's very positive.
+But if you're constantly reacting to small, last-minute requests for which you're unable to define the scope of the solution, that's not so good.
 This type of "short" sales cycle can actually sabotage your business.

 You can speed up the sales process.
-But it's easier to do if you start with the right kinds of sales opportunities.
-If you've already submitted a proposal and are waiting to hear from the customer, there's not much I can do to help you except sympathize and light a candle.
+But it's easier to do if you start with the right types of sales opportunities.
+If you've already submitted a proposal and are waiting to hear from the customer, there's not much I can do to help, except sympathize and light a candle.

 Here are nine strategies that will help you shorten your sales cycle.